OpenEvalProject/evals/manuscripts/elife-95838/v1/manuscript.md

 ## Results

-## Optogenetic inhibition of climbing fiber transmission derived from the inferior olive
+### Optogenetic inhibition of climbing fiber transmission derived from the inferior olive

 To specifically manipulate CF signals in the cerebellar cortex, generally known to originate from the IO, we injected AAV1-CaMKIIα-eNpHR 3.0-EYFP or AAV1-CaMKIIα-EGFP into the IO of wild-type mice (Figure 1A and B).
 This approach allowed visualization of IO neuron expression and CF terminals in the brainstem nucleus and flocculus.
 Importantly, the selectively segregated expression in these regions enabled manipulation of CF terminals without disrupting IO somas, which, if damaged, can critically impair motor performance and ocular reflexes due to the IO’s role as a prominent center of sensory integration (Pham et al., 2020; Shaikh et al., 2017; Van Der Giessen et al., 2008).

 ![Figure 1.](https://cdn.elifesciences.org/articles/95838/elife-95838-fig1-v1.jpg)

 **Figure 1.:** (A) Schematic diagram showing virus injection for optogenetic manipulation of CF transmission.
 (B) Bi.
 A virus is expressed specifically only in the IO region (IO, inferior olive; py, pyramidal tract; ml, medial lemniscus).
 Scale bar, 100 μm.
 Bii.
 Virus expression along CF in the cerebellar flocculus region.
 (GCL, granule cell layer; PCL, Purkinje cell layer; ML, molecular layer; FL, flocculus).
 Scale bar, 100 μm.
 (C) A scheme of optogenetic suppression using a yellow laser (593 nm, 3–5 mW) while recording CF EPSCs under voltage clamp mode.
 (D) Left, representative traces of CF EPSCs of the GFP (top) and NpHR group (bottom) with (dark line) and without (light line) opto-stimulation.
 Right, Quantitative analysis of suppression of CF EPSCs (GFP: n = 10 cells/2 mice, NpHR: n = 9 cells/5 mice, *** p < 0.001, Unpaired t-test).
 (E) A scheme of optogenetic suppression while recording complex spikes under current clamp mode.
 (F) Representative traces of complex spike of the GFP (top) and NpHR group (bottom) with (dark line) and without (light line) opto-stimulation.
 Quantitative analysis of number of complex spike spikelets (GFP: n = 8 cells/1 mouse, NpHR: n = 8 cells/5 mice, ** p = 0.002; Paired t-test).
-The error bars indicate ± SEM.Figure 1—source data 1.Figure 1—source data 2.
+The error bars indicate ± SEM.

 To confirm the effectiveness of optogenetic inhibition of climbing fiber (CF) transmission, we performed whole-cell patch-clamp recordings of Purkinje cells (PCs) in acute slices of cerebellar vermis lobules 4–5.
 A 593 nm yellow laser was used to activate halorhodopsin (NpHR).
 PCs were selected based on optical fluorescence expression (Figure 1C and E), and a stimulation electrode was positioned in the granule cell layer near the recorded PC.
 The stimulation intensity was carefully calibrated to evoke minimal CF excitatory postsynaptic currents (EPSCs).
 Laser illumination (3–5 mW) during stimulation resulted in a significant reduction in EPSC amplitude, indicating robust inhibition of CF transmission.
 Notably, this inhibition was consistent, with 9 out of 9 cells in the NpHR group exhibiting reliable suppression without failures.
 Importantly, laser illumination did not affect CF EPSCs in the GFP group (Figure 1D).
 Under the current-clamp mode, CF stimulation-induced spikelets were also completely abolished in the NpHR group but remained unaffected in the GFP group (Figure 1F).
 These findings establish that optogenetic inhibition effectively suppresses CF-PC synaptic transmission in vitro.